mithbarazak/mithbarazak.github.io/README.md

-# 👋 Hi, I’m mithbarazak
+# 👋 Hi, I’m Darren

 Welcome to my GitHub!
 I’m passionate about all things cybersecurity and thrive on solving complex challenges—whether it’s fortifying network defenses, analyzing threats, or building secure systems with code.